Beet sugar factory: Transport

-From these elements, the actual sugar content of the load is calculated and the grower's payment determined.
+From these elements, the actual sugar content of the load is calculated, and the grower's payment determined.

-3 Storage
+Storage

 The load is then tipped onto the reception area, typically a flat concrete pad.
-From there, the beet are moved into large heaps.
-When it is time to process them, the beet are moved into a central channel or gulley, and are washed towards the processing plant.
+From there, the beets are moved into large heaps.
+When it is time to process them, the beets are moved into a central channel or gulley and are washed towards the processing plant.

-4 Washing and scrubbing
+Washing and scrubbing

-The next step of the actual production process is washing and scrubbing.
+The next step of the production process is washing and scrubbing.
 This is done by moving the beet around in washing and scrubbing tanks not unlike a washing machine.
 However, the actual washing is caused by the friction of the sugar beets against each other.
-This removes sand and stones, but also a myriad of other objects.
+This removes sand and stones and other objects.

-5 Slicing
+Slicing

-The cleaned beets are then mechanically sliced into shoe string like thin strips called cossettes.
+The cleaned beets are then mechanically sliced into fine "v" cross-section strips, called cossettes.
+The V-shape maximizes the area of the slice while maintaining some rigidity to the cossette so it is not completely broken up in the diffuser.

-6 Diffusing
+Diffusion

 The cossettes are then passed to a machine called a diffuser.
 Here hot water permeates them to extract the sugar content into a water solution, a process known as leaching.
 The diffusion process ends with two products: raw juice and beet pulp.